-Shifting our productivity and collaboration efforts is one thing.
-But client and prospect interaction along with sales efforts are all in need of adjustment.
-In our effort to be as helpful as possible, we rounded up everything you’ll ever need while you make room for this new reality.
+Shifting productivity and collaboration efforts is one thing.
+But client and prospect interaction, along with sales efforts, all required adjustment.
+To help the modern "worker from home," we assembled all our resources related to working remotely so you can do so with ease.
 We’ve got tips for optimizing email marketing, remote meetings and webinars, building a website, and so much more.

-What we’re experiencing is a delicate subject to address.
+There's a lot going on right now - a looming recession, inflated costs of goods, shipping delays, and more.
+Not only are small businesses and their remote employees having a tough go at it, but so are small business customers.
+Making a sale or even connecting with customers and prospects may seem even more difficult than usual.
 Make sure you handle with care and use the right approach.
 Here are some tips for communicating with your customers at this time, as well as how you can help small businesses.

 Now, more than ever, you need to be utilizing email marketing.
-If you’re worried about what these new changes could mean for your business, then your clients and prospects are worried, too.
-Make sure you’re keeping in touch with them by sharing valuable resources they could use right now, and letting them know that you’re available to them.
+Make sure you’re keeping in touch with them by sharing valuable resources they could use right now and letting them know that you’re available to them.

-Get up to speed on the ins and outs of email marketing with, “The Small Business Owner’s Guide To Email Marketing Success.”
+Get up to speed on the ins and outs of email marketing with these guides below from our parent company Benchmark Email:

 If you’re having to scale back on budgets, then check out our parent company, Benchmark Email’s free email marketing platform for small businesses.